richardjm/richardjm.github.io/docs/crucible.md

 - (2) m3x6 bhcs + nuts (frame)
 - (2) m3x10 shcs + nuts (tensioner)
 - (2) m3x6x0.5 shim + (2) f623rs + m3x40 + nut (bearing stack)
-- (1) m3x25 + heat set insert (tensioning arm)
+- (1) m3x25 shcs + heatset insert (tensioning arm)

+## XY Joints

+- (2) m3 heatset inserts
+- (4) m2x6 shcs
+- (3) m3x25 shcs
+- (2) m3x10 bhcs + nuts
+- (1) m3x8 bhcs + nut
+- (4) f623rs + (4) m3x6x0.5 shim

-***Warning:** This part is a real pain to assemble.
+**_Warning:_ This part is a real pain to assemble.
 I got lucky by re-using some of my v0 extrusions that have a hole in that location I could use a follower to construct the stack and the push the m3x40 through the tensionsing arm and bearing stack in one.
 The last part attaching the tensioner to the side face of the front.
-Good luck.*
+Good luck.**

 ## Frame